xintao2017/assignment_x/README.md

 to me (with 'Estate' as the root).
 And what I need to do is to find a shortest PATH of 2 Rooms/Locations in the Tree structure.

 As for solution, I was thinking about Breadth First Search (BFS) or I can save the path to the Root for each Location.
-For BFS it requires to iterate the Tree structure to find the Path.
-If I save every Location's path to Root, I can manage to find the Shortest/Correct path by calculating of the paths.
-The Two solutions are either use computing resources or consuming Memory resources.
+For BFS it requires to iterate the Tree structure, and return the first found PATH, which will be the one we wanted.
+Or I can save every Location's path to the Root, then I can manage to find the Shortest/Correct path by calculating of the paths (Path to Root).

+The two solutions are either use more computing resources or consuming more Memory resources.

 In the "assignment" implementation, I did save the Path To Root while reading the Config File, as the Questions states, it would be a normal size House.
-Under "alternative1", it is implemented with BFS.
+Under "alternative1" folder, it is implemented with BFS.

 ### Bonus #1